Updated: August 2024, (Originally published: August 2021)

 Most successful essays have some sort of humor.
 Are there some exceptions?
 Yes.
 But in general, if your essay doesn’t include a couple of humorous statements that will lighten the mood, you’ve done a poor job.

 Ex.
-“I remember hypothesis testing in Professor Ross’ class, which certainly made me think of myself as quite an intellectual freshman.
+“I remember hypothesis testing in Professor Ross’s class, which certainly made me think of myself as quite an intellectual freshman.
 Little did I know that by the end of the class, I would fully realize how hilariously little I actually knew in the beginning.”

 Don’t Be Cliché!